openstack-archive/docs-specs/specs/kilo/migrate-to-new-web-design.rst

 openstackdocsthemes for application to all content published to http://docs.openstack.org.

-March (after POC complete): Migrate DocBook to RST for these books in this priority order:
+March (after proof-of-concept and CI is complete): Migrate DocBook to RST for these books in this priority order:

-Cloud Administrator Guide
+* Cloud Administrator Guide
-Virtual Machine Image Guide
+* Virtual Machine Image Guide
-High Availability Guide
+* High Availability Guide
-API Quick Start Guide
+* API Quick Start Guide

-March: Once migrated, apply new oslosphinx template to these repos and
+March: Once migrated, apply new openstackdocstheme template to these repos and
 deliverables:

 openstack-manuals:

 * End User Guide
 * Admin User Guide
 * Cloud Administrator Guide
 * Virtual Machine Image Guide

 api-site:

 * API Quick Start Guide

 ha-guide:

 * High Availability Guide

 March: Remind projects to update their theme for /developer/ docs for:

  * nova
  * neutron
  * glance